dfelinto/blender-manual/manual/addons/mesh/looptools.rst

    It does this based on the distance between these vertices compared to the distance between the vertices in the original loops.
 So 50% means that if the distance between two vertices that will be newly created is smaller than half the distance between two vertices in the original loop, they will be merged together, resulting in only a single new vertex.
-This is also demonstrated in the video above.
 Interpolation
    This can be set to either cubic or linear.
 Linear is just a flat interpolation, while cubic tries to retain the surface tangents, resulting in more fluid curves.